Herman Nohl: "Educational reality"

-Pedagogical reference
+"Pedagogical reference"

-Herman Nohl first used the specific term "pedagogical reference" in his (Sozialpädagogischen Vorträgen) lectures on social pedagogy in 1924 and 1925.
-In his 1924 lecture Die Pädagogik der Verwahrlosten (The Pedagogy of the Neglected), he named pedagogical reference as a possible cause of neglect, alongside disposition and milieu.
+Nohl first used the term "pedagogical reference" in his Sozialpädagogischen Vorträgen lectures on social pedagogy in 1924 and 1925.
+In his 1924 lecture Die Pädagogik der Verwahrlosten ("The Pedagogy of the Neglected") he named pedagogical reference as a possible cause of neglect, alongside disposition and milieu.
 In 1925, he called for an unconditional soul connection with the young person in the period of maturity:

 However, this connection to the soul can only be maintained if the pedagogical relationship is constantly reshaped at the right time in line with the child's development, if the young person's desire to assert himself and his desire for independence are taken into account and his new spirituality is nourished with the food it requires.